aragon/deployments/environments/mainnet/readme.md

 #### `aragonpm.eth` migration

-The `ENSSubdomainRegistrar` app of the old APM is the owner of the `aragonpm.eth` name.
-Ownership of the name needs to be transferred to the `APMRegistryFactory` that will deploy the need APM.
+The `ENSSubdomainRegistrar` app of the old APM was the owner of the `aragonpm.eth` name.
+Ownership of the name needed to be transferred to the new `APMRegistryFactory` that will deploy the new APM.

 `ENSSubdomainRegistrar` doesn't provide a way to claim ownership of the root name, but ownership of the name can be claimed by the ENS Deed holder of the name.
-The [Aragon Association multisig](https://etherscan.io/address/0xcafe1a77e84698c83ca8931f54a755176ef75f2c) as the deed holder, performed the following actions:
+The [Aragon Association multisig](https://etherscan.io/address/0xcafe1a77e84698c83ca8931f54a755176ef75f2c), as the deed holder, performed the following actions:

 - Transfer the deed to itself, which sets the multisig as the owner of `aragonpm.eth`.
 [Submission transaction](0x84cd4fe72d95d80773942131958eebe5564ef98dc8e2081e4184761807b67b3e) and [confirmation transaction](https://etherscan.io/tx/0xa09381e5ed148300bf5bc89f6bdcec867269234da47b0fac0f09bde5bf644eb6).
 - Transfer ownership of `aragonpm.eth` to the deployer account.
 [Submission transaction](0x38aa550f8e03613405c6ec902de6db135464919ca65f3c835fde9725fb824edb) and [confirmation transaction](https://etherscan.io/tx/0x8139c959a1188b37bf222d010919678d220c2db7d22c8f6ae5e98524289cea69).